OrionJoshi/Cross-Site-Scripting/README.md

    - Stored XSS, where the malicious script comes from the website's database.
    - DOM-based XSS, where the vulnerability exists in client-side code rather than server-side code.

+## Xss used for following purpose ?

+1. Used to access any data of user
+2. Used for stealing login credential of user
+3. Decline of the web site
+4. Injecting different types of trojan in website